ppy/osu-wiki/news/2018/2018-06-17-project-loved-week-of-june-17th.md

 [ave;new feat.
 Shirasawa Rie - MAYBE ROSY KISS -HARD dRESS STYLE-](https://osu.ppy.sh/beatmapsets/169650) by ::\[CSGA\]Ar3sgice::{ user=989563 }\
 *written by ::Kaifin::{ user=2596942 }*

 MAYBE ROSY KISS is a classic alternator-style map by ::\[CSGA\]Ar3sgice::{ user=989563 }, who you may know as the mapper of [Satori De Pon!](https://osu.ppy.sh/beatmapsets/46502) and other classics.
-Originally uploaded in 2014, the map features several patterns that were very ahead of their time, and the map remains a favourite among older age mappers and players, such as ::RLC::{ user=1047883 } and [Regou](https://osu.ppy.sh/users/419954).
+Originally uploaded in 2014, the map features several patterns that were very ahead of their time, and the map remains a favourite among older age mappers and players, such as ::RLC::{ user=1047883 } and ::Regou::{ user=419954 }.
 Will anyone FC?
 It *might* be possible.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/mikusabbath.jpg)](https://osu.ppy.sh/community/forums/topics/762193)

-[utsuP - MiKUSABBATH](https://osu.ppy.sh/beatmapsets/235068) by ::- Milhofo -::{ user=3996979 }, [Haruaki](https://osu.ppy.sh/users/3576537) and ::-Tochi::{ user=3664366 }\
+[utsuP - MiKUSABBATH](https://osu.ppy.sh/beatmapsets/235068) by ::- Milhofo -::{ user=3996979 }, ::Haruaki::{ user=3576537 } and ::-Tochi::{ user=3664366 }\
 *written by ::Kaifin::{ user=2596942 }*

 MiKUSABBATH is a fan favourite among players, with a massive 369 favourites at the time of writing due to its frenetic mapping and exciting song choice.
 First uploaded in 2014, the map has gone through several years of modding and has now been left without a scoreboard despite the praise it has received from the community.
 Will the mapper's hard work finally pay off through the advent of the Loved category?